 - Gogos has a Mega Metropolis series with a hexagonal shaped 'home' for each gogo.

 - 'Hex Bugs' are intelligent nanobots about the size of a pen lid or marble.
 If the name didn't, the logo◊ says it all.

-- Regularly used in strategy wargames when it was found that they allow subtler movement then squares.
+- Regularly used in strategy wargames after it was found that hexagons allow subtler movement then squares.

 - Infinity loves this trope.
 Try to count all the hexagons on the official site.